Noting things I need to discuss with people

 Taking Notes on People

-People matter to me, so I prioritized them in my notes.
-To help act on this priority, there are two types of notes I take related to a person.
+I spend a lot of time in conversations, and I started noticing how much context I was losing between them.
+To help with this, there are two types of notes I take related to a person.
 First, I note things I'd like to discuss with that person.
 Second, I want to be able to recall what I know about that person.
 In order to do these two things well, I've setup a template in Obsidian.
 1

 # Noting things I need to discuss with people

-Maintaining a list of what I need to discuss with a person has been the most useful addition to my notes for people.
+Maintaining a list of what I need to discuss with a person has been the most useful addition to my notes.
 It gives me the ability to take the notes without leaving my current context, while also giving me a way to review what I need to discuss as it's needed.
 2

 # Create a tagged task